andypotatohy/roast/README.md

 `'coordType'` -- the coordinate space where the target coordinates reside.
 `'MNI'` (default) | `'voxel'`
 You can tell `roast_target()` the target locations in either the MNI coordinates or the voxel coordinates.
-If you use the voxel coordinates, please make sure you get them using the original MRI that you used to run roast().
-This is important because if you turned on 'resampling' or did 'zeropadding' the voxel coordinates from the original MRI need to be updated and roast_target() will do it for you automatically (see [Example 29] in [Example 26] you need to use '' to get the voxel coordinates instead of using '').
-Also note if the raw MRI is not in RAS orientation, please run roast() first and then load the MRI to get the voxel coordinates (see [Example 30]).
-To avoid these complications, it is recommended to use the MNI coordinates.
+If you use the voxel coordinates, please make sure you get them using the original MRI that you used to run `roast()`, even if you turned on `'resampling'` or did `'zeropadding'` when running `roast()` to generate the lead field (see [Example 29](#example-29)).
+Also note if the raw MRI is not in RAS orientation, please run `roast()` first and then load the MRI to get the voxel coordinates (see [Example 30]).
+To avoid these complications, it is recommended to just use the MNI coordinates.

 `'optType'` -- the specific algorithm used to perform the targeted TES.
 `'unconstrained-wls'` | `'wls-l1'` | `'wls-l1per'` | `'unconstrained-lcmv'` | `'lcmv-l1'` | `'lcmv-l1per'` | `'max-l1'` (default) | `'max-l1per'`
 You can do either max-focality or max-intensity optimization for TES.
 Each of the algorithms are explained below.
 For further details, please refer to [this paper](https://iopscience.iop.org/article/10.1088/1741-2560/8/4/046011/meta).
-If you want to do multi-focal targeting, it is recommended to use the `'wls-l1'` algorithm, see [Example 31] and [this paper](https://ieeexplore.ieee.org/abstract/document/8513034) for details.
+If you want to do multi-focal targeting, it is recommended to use the `'wls-l1'` algorithm, see [Example 31](#example-31) and [this paper](https://ieeexplore.ieee.org/abstract/document/8513034) for details.
+- Max-focality algorithms
   - `'unconstrained-wls'`: unconstrained weighted least squares.
 This is for max-focality without any constraint on injected current intensities.
   - `'wls-l1'`: weighted least squares with L1-norm constraint on injected current intensities.
 The L1-norm constraint enforces the total injected current not beyond 4 mA (2 mA injected into the head and 2 mA coming out of the head).
   - `'wls-l1per'`: weighted least squares with L1-norm constraint on injected current intensities, with additional L1-norm constraint on each individual electrode.
-Aside from restricting the total injected current to be below 4 mA, you can also restrict the current at each electrode not exceeding a specified amount, for example, 1 mA.
+Aside from restricting the total injected current to be below 4 mA, this also restricts the current at each electrode not exceeding 1 mA.
   - `'unconstrained-lcmv'`: unconstrained LCMV (linearly constrained minimum variance).
 This is for max-focality without any constraint on injected current intensities.
-- `'lcmv-l1'`: LCMV with L1-norm constraint on injected current intensities.
+  - `'lcmv-l1'`: LCMV with L1-norm constraint on injected current intensities to be smaller than 4 mA.
-- `'lcmv-l1per'`: LCMV with L1-norm constraint on injected current intensities, with additional L1-norm constraint on each individual electrode.
+  - `'lcmv-l1per'`: LCMV with L1-norm constraint on injected current intensities below 4 mA, with additional L1-norm constraint on each individual electrode to be below 1 mA.
+- Max-intensity algorithms
-- `'max-l1'`: maximum intensity with L1-norm constraint.
+  - `'max-l1'`: maximum intensity with L1-norm constraint on injected current intensities to be smaller than 4 mA.
-- `'max-l1per'`: maximum intensity with L1-norm constraint, with additional L1-norm constraint on each individual electrode.
+  - `'max-l1per'`: maximum intensity with L1-norm constraint on injected current intensities below 4 mA., with additional L1-norm constraint on each individual electrode.
 This can be used together with the option `'elecNum'` (see below), to specify the number of electrodes used.
 This is because `'max-l1'` always gives a solution consists of 2 electrodes, with each one having 2 mA flowing through.
 If you also constrain the current through each electrode to be 1 mA maximum, then the program will split the 1 electrode with 2 mA current into 2 electrodes with each one having 1 mA flowing through, leading to a 4-electrode solution.
-You can specify how many electrodes you want by using `'elecNum'` when you choose `'max-l1per'`.
+You can specify how many electrodes you want by using `'elecNum'` when you choose `'max-l1per'`, see [Example 32](#example-32).

 `'orient'` -- the desired orientation of the electric field (i.e., the direction of the current flow) at the target locations.
 `'radial-in'` (default) | `'radial-out'` | `'right'` | `'left'` | `'anterior'` | `'posterior'` | `'right-anterior'` | `'right-posterior'` | `'left-anterior'` | `'left-posterior'` | `'optimal'` | orientation vector of your choice
 The `'radial-in'` means the desired direction of the optimized electric field will point radial inwards to the brain center (whose MNI coordinates is [0 0 0]).
 Other orientation keywords are self-explanatory.
-The `'optimal'` direction is the direction determined by the program that maximizes the electric field magnitude, see [Example 28] and [this paper](https://www.sciencedirect.com/science/article/abs/pii/S1053811913001833) for details.
-You can also provide the orientation by customized vector, e.g. [1 1 1], see [Example 29].
-Note if you provide more than 1 target location, you can specify different orientations at each target, see [Example 31].
-But you cannot mix the `'optimal'` orientation with other orientation.
+The `'optimal'` direction is the direction determined by the program that maximizes the electric field magnitude, see [Example 28](#example-28) and [this paper](https://www.sciencedirect.com/science/article/abs/pii/S1053811913001833) for details.
+You can also provide the orientation by customized vector, e.g. [1 1 1], see [Example 29](#example-29).
+Note if you provide more than 1 target location, you can specify different orientations at each target, see [Example 31](#example-31).
+But you cannot mix the `'optimal'` orientation with other orientations.

-`'desiredintensity'` -- the desired electric field intensity at target node (in V/m), only applies to the max-focality algorithms (the keywords with `'wls'` or `'lcmv'`), defaults to 1 V/m.
-If you provide more than 1 target location, you cannot specify different desired intensities at each target. see [Example 29].
+`'desiredIntensity'` -- the desired electric field intensity at target location (in V/m), only applies to the max-focality algorithms (the keywords with `'wls'` or `'lcmv'`), defaults to 1 V/m.
+If you provide more than 1 target location, you cannot specify different desired intensities at each target.

-`'elecNum'` -- the desired number of electrodes in the optimal montage when using algorithm `'max-l1per'`.
+`'elecNum'` -- the desired number of electrodes in the optimal montage when using the algorithm `'max-l1per'`.
 This option only applies when `'optType'` is set to `'max-l1per'`.
 Please provide an even number of at least 4 to this option.
 The default is 4.
-See [Example 32].
+See [Example 32](#example-32).

 `'targetRadius'` -- advanced option of roast_target(), for controlling the size of each target area.
 Assuming the target area is a sphere, this gives the radius (in mm) of that sphere.
 Defaults to 2 mm.
-If you get the error saying "No nodes found near target", then you should increase the value for this option.
+If you get the error saying "No nodes found near target", then you should increase the value of this option.

 `'k'` -- advanced option of roast_target(), for adjusting the weights in the weighted least squares algorithm, so this option only applies to `'unconstrained-wls'`, `'wls-l1'` and `'wls-l1per'`.
 The default value is 0.2.
 If you want more focality but do not care about the intensity of the electric field at the target locations, set `'k'` to be low; on the other hand, a high `'k'` value will try to attain the desired intensity at the target locations but will not give you that focal electric field.
-Please refer to [the paper](https://iopscience.iop.org/article/10.1088/1741-2560/8/4/046011/meta) for details.
+Please refer to [this paper](https://iopscience.iop.org/article/10.1088/1741-2560/8/4/046011/meta) for details.
 Also you may want to decrease `'k'` if you want to do multi-focal targeting.
-See [Example 31].
+See [Example 31](#example-31).

 `'targetingTag'` -- a unique tag that identifies each run of targeting.
 `dateTime string (default) | user-provided string`
-This tag is used by roast_target() for managing the data generated from each run of targeting.
-It's like the `'simulationTag'` in roast(), which can identify if a certain run of targeting has been already done.
+This tag is used by `roast_target()` for managing the data generated from each run of targeting.
+It's like the `'simulationTag'` in `roast()`, which can identify if a certain run of targeting has been already done.
 If yes, it will just load the results to save time.
-You can leave this option empty so that roast_target() will just use the date and time as the unique tag for the targeting.
-Or you can provide your preferred tag for a specific targeting ([Example 31](#example-)), then you can find it more easily later.
+You can leave this option empty so that `roast_target()` will just use the date and time as the unique tag for the targeting.
+Or you can provide your preferred tag for a specific targeting ([Example 31](#example-31)), then you can find it more easily later.
 Also all the targeting history with options info and results are saved in the log file (named as `"subjName_targetLog"`), parsed by the targeting tags.